What excursions are available?

 The Ferrier Viewpoint excursion, with a duration of 4 hours of walking, features a steep slope that positions it as the most difficult and demanding half-day trek.

-This trail, located in the western sector of the park, crosses a majestic forest of coigüe trees, which is home to endemic birds and the Huemul.
 Additionally, it offers a unique panoramic view, allowing you to observe the lakes of the National Park as well as the Grey, Zapata, and Pingo glaciers belonging to the Southern Ice Fields.

-5 hours | 5km | High
+5 hours | 5km | Hard | Offered 2 days per week

 10. Cuernos Viewpoint Hike

-At your first stop, the Salto Grande viewpoint, you will be able to see its powerful 14-meter-high waterfall that emerges from Nordenskjöld Lake, giving life to Pehoe Lake with its beautiful turquoise color.
-You will continue along the trail toward the Cuernos Viewpoint, where you can contemplate the fusion of sedimentary basaltic and granitic rock, making this view one of the most impressive.
+This trail has an average duration of 3 hours, allowing you to observe up close and head-on one of the iconic views of Torres del Paine National Park: the imposing Cuernos.
+At your first stop, the Salto Grande viewpoint, you will be able to see its powerful 14-meter-high waterfall that emerges from Nordenskjöld Lake, giving life to Pehoe Lake with its beautiful turquoise colour.
+Continue along the trail toward the Cuernos Viewpoint, to see the fusion of sedimentary basaltic and granitic rock.

-4-5 hours | 7km | Moderate
+4-5 hours | 7km | Easy/Moderate | Offered 3 days per week

-11. Nutria Horseback Riding
+11. Horseback Riding

-From there, your adventure through Serrano Village will begin, heading toward the foot of the Chacabuco mountain range to immerse yourself in an iconic Magellanic forest, where you can appreciate the flora and fauna.
-You will continue the journey until you reach the Nutria River area, and then follow the Serrano River to approach the confluence with the Grey River, where you will observe its different colours.
+This excursion starts at the stables, where safety equipment and instructions will be given.
+From there, you'll journey toward the foot of the Chacabuco mountain range and through Magellanic forest, where you can appreciate the flora and fauna.
+Continue the journey until you reach the Nutria River area, and then follow the Serrano River to approach the confluence with the Grey River, observing its amazing colours.
+All horses available are native to the region, known as "criollos."
+They are reliable and in good physical condition, as they are maintained and supervised daily by “baqueanos.”

-2 hours | 7km riding | Moderate | Ask for the minimum height + max weight and age (65 years old)
+2 hours | 7km riding | Moderate | Available daily (am or pm) | Height, weight and age restrictions may apply

 Explore by Boat